JSGcode/project-one/README.md

 Google Chrome's console was used for debugging to check functions were working as desired

 # Usage
-Game can be found on Github pages using the following link:
-It is also possible to clone the repo all files are included.
-Once it has been cloned open the index.html using your browser (prefferably Google Chrome).
+The game can be found on Github pages using the following link: TBA It is also possible to clone the repo all files are included.
+Once it has been cloned open the index.html using your browser (preferably Google Chrome).